 In conjunction with the faculty thesis advisor, a student conducting research that involves use of human subjects is responsible to examine the criteria for exemption, nonexemption, and expedited review by the Human Subjects Review Committee.
-Classifications of review appear in the Research Guide for Graduate Studies as does the application form (found at www.madonna.edu/gradstdy/center_for_research.htm).
+Classifications of review appear in the Research Guide for Graduate Studies as does the application form at: www.madonna.edu/gradstdy/center\for\research.htm.
 The completed form and supporting documents are to be submitted to the Director of the Center for Research.

 Students are required to submit three copies of the completed thesis.
-Of these, two are bound for the University; the third copy is sent to Bell & Howell Information and Learning for publication.
+Of these, two are bound for the University; the third copy is sent to University Microfilms International for publication.
 If students wish to have a personal copy, additional bound copies may be ordered at this time.